hyp3rd/telegram-discord-bridge/README.md

 ### Caveats

-When you run the script for the first time, it will ask you to input your Telegram phone number and the verification code that Telegram sends to your phone.
-After that, rerun the script, which will lurk in the background, forwarding messages from Telegram to Discord.
-It is required to authenticate the script with Telegram, or it won't work.
+When you run the script for the first time, it will ask you to input the verification code that Telegram sends to your phone.
+After that, you might occasionally need to rerun the script, which will lurk in the background, forwarding messages from Telegram to Discord.

 ## License